UMassIonTrappers/PyOpticL/README.md

 ### Beam Simulation
 * Beam paths are automatically calculated based on component placement
-* Compnent placement can be defined "along beam" to remove the need for hard-coded coordinates
+* Component placement can be defined "along beam" to remove the need for hard-coded coordinates
 * Beam calculations include reflection, transmission, refraction, and diffraction (limited)

 ### Workbench Functions